namesrs/search2api/README.md

 # search2api
-Sample for searching domain name availability
+Sample for one way to use the SearchDomain command to check domain name availability

 # Requirements